abap-community/abap-community/README.md

 ### Who supports ABAP CodeRetreats?
 The ABAP CodeRetreat Format is founded and supported by [Damir Majer](http://scn.sap.com/people/damir.majer) and [Dr. Christian Drumm](http://scn.sap.com/people/christian.drumm) .

+## Enterprise CodeReadingClub
+With Format we like to have a serious insight into the topic of Code reading.
+How this is done in an effective way, and what lessons we can take from those experiences.

 ## ABAP BunKai
 ‌![ABAP BunKai Logo](https://github.com/abap-community/abap-community/blob/master/images/abapGit%20Bunkai.jpg)